matthew1232/snake/README.md

 ## How to setup

-1. Clone this repo:
-- git clone snake
+- Clone this repo by running `git clone snake` or downloading the ZIP.

-2. Open up the file `index.html` in the repo in a browser
+- Open up the file `index.html` in the repo in a browser